havanagrawal/wikidata-toolkit/README.md

 This repo contains a few utility scripts that fix consistency issues and missing data on Wikidata, focusing on TV series.

 It is used by my Wikidata bot a.k.a.
 [TheFireBenderBot](https://www.wikidata.org/wiki/User:TheFireBenderBot).
 Check out its [contributions](https://www.wikidata.org/wiki/Special:Contributions/TheFireBenderBot) to get an idea of what it specializes at.

+## Why Television Series?

+As part of working with the OMDB API, I discovered gaps in the results such as missing episodes.
+[Some replies](https://github.com/omdbapi/OMDb-API/issues/88#issuecomment-413684586) on the issues revealed that they use Wikidata as a backend, which led me to explore Wikidata itself.

+In the future, this repo may evolve to encompass more cultural genres such as movies and books.

+In general, Wikidata is an incredibly useful open-source data source, and any contribution to the service can have a large, positive impact on all downstream users, including academic projects and research.

 ## Design